-Textual scholars have concluded that the most original reading of the Greek text of Matthew 1:18 is genesis, meaning, origin or birth.
+Textual scholars have concluded that the most original reading of the Greek text of Matthew 1:18 is genesis, meaning, beginning or origin.
 Bruce Metzger writes:

 “Both γένeσις [genesis] and γέννησις [gennēsis] mean “birth,” but the former also means “creation,” “generation,” and “genealogy” (compare 1.1), whereas the latter means more strictly “engendering”….
 In the present passage not only do the earlier representatives of several text-types support γένεσις [genesis], but the tendency of copyists would have been to substitute a word of more specialized meaning for one that had been used in a different sense in verse 1, particularly since γέννησις [gennēsis] corresponds more nearly with the verb γεννᾶν [gennan] used so frequently in the previous genealogy.”
 (A Textual Commentary on the Greek New Testament).

 Although the substitution of gennēsis for genesis in some Greek texts (which led to gennēsis being the Greek word in the text from which the King James Version was translated) may have been completely accidental, it might also have been purposeful.
-Trinitarian scribes may have been uncomfortable with the idea that Jesus’ “origin” was when God impregnated Mary, and so might have substituted what was to them a much clearer word, gennēsis, which would then clearly make only Jesus’ birth, not his real “beginning,” be the subject of Matthew 1:18.
-The word genesis points to the fact that God impregnating Mary not only led to Jesus’ birth, but was in fact his “origin” or “beginning” in the flesh.
+Trinitarian scribes may have been uncomfortable with the idea that Jesus’ “origin” was when God impregnated Mary, and so might have substituted what was to them a much clearer word, gennēsis, which would then clearly make the subject of Matthew 1:18 be only Jesus’ birth, not his real “beginning.”
+The word genesis points to the fact that God impregnating Mary not only led to Jesus’ birth, but was in fact his “origin” or “beginning.”
 He had been in the mind of God from before the foundation of the world, but did not exist in any form except as part of God’s plan.
 When God impregnated Mary, Jesus “began” in reality, not just in the mind of God.

 There is no other verse of Scripture anywhere that says that Jesus was conceived at any other time or place than when he was conceived in the womb of Mary.
 Trinitarians say that Jesus was “eternally begotten,” but that is also an invented term and unsupported by Scripture.
-“Eternally begotten” is a nonsense term and is internally contradictory because by definition, anything “begotten” (born) had a time at which it was begotten.
-Nothing eternal is begotten.
-If Jesus is eternal, then he was never begotten.
-If he is begotten, then he is not eternal.
+“Eternally begotten” is a nonsense term and is internally contradictory because by definition, anything “begotten” (i.e., “born”) had a time at which it was born.
+Nothing eternal is “born.”
+If Jesus is eternal, then he was never born.
+If he was born, then he is not eternal.

 It would be possible for God to create Jesus without there being a mother, just as He created the heavens and earth out of nothing.
-However, that would make Jesus the first being of God’s creation instead of God’s “Son.”
-So another proof that Jesus was not “eternally begotten” or “the first begotten of God’s creation” is that there was no mother to give birth to him.
+However, that would make Jesus the first being of God’s creation.
 Matthew 1:18 is very clear: the origin “of Jesus Christ happened this way:” God impregnated Mary who later gave birth to the Lord Jesus Christ, the Son of God.

 “by the Holy Spirit.”
 The Greek reads literally, “of Holy Spirit,” which in this context is the genitive of origin, thus the translation “by.”
 Mary was impregnated “by” or “from” God.
 “The Holy Spirit” is the name for God that emphasizes His power in operation.
 God is called “the Holy Spirit” in a number of verses in the NT, including Matthew 1:20; 12:32; and Hebrews 9:8.